gopi-suvanam/scribbler-plugins/README.md

 We welcome contributions from the community!
 If you'd like to add a new plugin or improve an existing one, feel free to fork this repository and submit a pull request.
 Please make sure to follow the contribution guidelines.

-## Future Plans

-This repository is designed to evolve with Scribbler.
-As new requirements and ideas emerge, we plan to add more plugins that enhance the Scribbler experience.
-Some ideas on the roadmap include:

-- **Markdown Plugin**: Support for Markdown rendering directly within Scribbler.
-- **Charting Plugin**: Integration with popular charting libraries for data visualization.
-- **Custom Language Plugins**: Support for languages like Ruby, Go, or Rust in Scribbler.

 ## License